Kopano-dev/kustomer/docs/kopano-licenses.md

 |                  | max-users   | (integer) 0..999999                                    |            | The maximum number of users allowed to use with the smime plugin
 | **webapp-mdm**   |             |                                                        |            |
 |                  | max-users   | (integer) 0..999999                                    |            | The maximum number of users allowed to use with the mdm plugin

+### Kopano product license checks

+The license claims are checked by supported builds of the corresponding Kopano software.

+#### Kopano Meet (**meet**)

+Meet licenses are validated by kwmserver.
+On startup and on any change of the active license set, kwmserver checks the `max-groups`, `guests`, `sfu`, `turnaccess` **meet** claims of the active license set with the current usage.
+If the current usage is not covered, a warning is logged (no functionality is limited).

+The license status is also made available to connected clients.
+Meet is displaying a snack to all connected users (including guests) if the current usage is not covered by the active license set.

+The **meet** claims `max-users` and `webinars` are currently ignored.